wp-plugins/bangla-date-display/readme.txt

 ﻿=== Bangla Date Display ===
 Contributors: M.A.
 IMRAN
 Developer link: http://facebook.com/imran2w
-Tags: Bangla, Bengali, Bangla Date, Bangla Calendar, Bangladesh, Time Requires at least: 2.8
+Tags: Bangla, Bengali, Bangla Date, Bangla Calendar, Bangladesh, Time, Hijri Requires at least: 2.8
 Tested up to: 3.5
 Stable tag: trunk

-Easily display current bangla date (from bengali calendar) and english date in bangla language anywhere in your very own wordpress blog!
+Easily display current Bangla date (from bengali calendar), English and Hijri date in bangla language anywhere in your very own wordpress blog!

 == Description ==
-"Bangla Date Display" is a simple and easy to use wordpress plugin that allows you to show current bangla date or english date in bangla language anywhere in your blog.
+"Bangla Date Display" is a simple and easy to use wordpress plugin that allows you to show current bangla, english and hijri date in bangla language anywhere in your blog.
 Just install and activate the plugin.
-Then use its very simple shortcodes where you want; when you want.
+Then use its widget or very simple shortcodes where you want; when you want.
 Thats all!

 = Usage =